rocky/gjchaitin/gjchaitin.md

     Schrödinger, and
 -   sums over all histories according to Feynman.

 Each of these simulations fits on a single page of APL2 code.
 This includes setting up the data and drawing plots of the output.
-In fact this code was so short and elegant that for a while one of the 30-line simulations replaced the picture that had been hanging in his office.
+In fact this code was so short and elegant that for a while several of the 30-line simulations replaced the picture that had been hanging in his office.

 References
 ----------